IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 =============================  ===============

 The information contained in these input files determines the topology of the hydro basins and how water flows along the different hydro and pumped-hydro power plants and reservoirs.
+These relations follow the water downstream direction.

 =======================================  ======================  ===========================================================================================
 File                                     Dictionary              Description